 The way alcohol affects the body differs from person to person, but since alcohol has no substantive nutritional value, it’s worth cutting out.

 Sipping on coffee and tea may bolster your weight loss efforts for many reasons — starting with caffeine.
 The caffeine in coffee and some teas may potentially help promote weight and body fat reduction.

 If a cup o’ joe isn’t your jam, research shows that green tea may help boost fat loss, thanks to its content of caffeine and EGCG, a powerful antioxidant.

 12. The scale doesn’t lie, but it can mislead

 Obsessing over the number on the scale won’t do you any favors.
 Something as simple as water retention after a salty meal can make the number creep back up, but that doesn’t mean you’ve gained any weight in earnest.

-And for the ladies, the hormones that flutter around your bod at that time of the month can also put the kibosh on your perceived weight loss.
+And for those with a period, the hormones that flutter around your bod at that time of the month can also put the kibosh on your perceived weight loss.

-The most important tool to overcome a weight loss plateau is perseverance.
+The most important tool to overcome a weight loss plateau is consistency and patience.
+Plateaus are usually temporary.
 Stay motivated and try incorporating one or more of the aforementioned tips to help you get over the hump.

 It’s also important to have realistic expectations about body weight and focus on your overall health, energy, and mood.
 Certain conditions, such as hypothyroidism and PCOS, can actually make it harder to lose weight even when making all the right moves to lose it.
 If you continue seeing no difference in the markers that matter to you, speak with your doctor to rule out any underlying conditions.